 In some circumstances, perhaps you can.
-But that would be doing a disservice to the footage you’ve painstakingly gone to great lengths to create.
-Even with the best DoP (Director of Photography) producing perfectly exposed shots there will alway be an opportunity to enhance certain elements within a frame and create a unique, distinct look for your masterpiece.
+But that would be doing a great disservice to the footage you’ve painstakingly gone to great lengths to create.
+Even with the best DoP (Director of Photography) producing perfectly exposed shots, there will alway be an opportunity to enhance certain elements within a frame and create a unique, distinct look for your masterpiece.

-When you study each shot in your film long enough you will start to see that perhaps a face or detail in a shot needs a little more light, or the colour in a talent’s eyes need to brought out more.
+When you study each shot in your film long enough you will start to see that perhaps a face or detail in a shot needs a little more light, or the colour in a talent’s eyes need to be emphasised more.
 Maybe part of the frame – or a specific object in shot – inherited an unwanted colour cast and that needs to be aligned to the rest of the frame.
-This is where Colour Correction comes in.

 Colour Correction is a technical process that fixes colour issues, such as exposure (under or over), colour temperature, undesired colour shifts, or using ‘dodging and burning’ techniques to bring out, or hide specific parts of each shot.
 The goal of this process is to make footage appear as natural and consistent as possible across the film.

 Colour Grading a technically creative process, with its goal being to transform footage into a visuals style that is consistent with the Director’s creative vision.
 Colour Grading can produce emotion and atmosphere, radically changing the entire colour palette of how a film or video was shot.

 The video grading process is very powerful and can achieve truly transformational things such as changing day shots in to night shots, or changing summer scenes to winter scenes.

 Grading takes advantage of colour theory to help persuade your audience into feeling the way you’d like them to feel.